Exception in thread "ThisIsM-YThread-0" java.lang.OutOfMemoryError: Java heap space.

 “Well, we can just add more memory to the server…”.

-Ignore this poor ignoble and *investigate* what really happened, adding more RAM to a server or reconfigure the -Xmx (JVM argument that defines the maximum space of the Heap) it’s not the silver bullet here.
+Ideally we need to investigate what really happened.
+Adding more RAM to a server or reconfigure the -Xmx (JVM argument that defines the maximum space of the Heap) it’s not the silver bullet here.
 See, per instance this basin full of water:

 Imagine that, at the bottom of this basin, there’s a hole to drain the water, it keeps filling until a certain level e gets drained in an ideal pace, everything ok so far?
 Ok, imagine the same scenario where the water stream is so big that it’s filling the space faster than the hole can drain, eventually this basin is going to overflow.
 Therefore, considering this scenario we have to ask ourselves: Does increasing the size of the basin solve our problem?